Massive Attack are auctioning off rare Banksy works for charity

 “When we heard about the government funding Temwa lost earlier this year with the UK aid cuts, and the importance of the work Temwa does in Malawi, we felt compelled to help,” Marshall said in a statement about the auction listings.

-Hosted by charity auction house Vanguard, the pieces are available to bid on now at The Saleroom and will end at 7.30pm BST.
+Hosted by Vanguard, a collective of artists and street art specialists, the pieces are available to bid on now at The Saleroom and will end at 7.30pm BST.

 Marshall added that “selling the Banksy prints via the Vanguard charity auction seemed an easy way to help raise some urgent funds needed”.